AmirShams-ir/LinuxServer/README.md

 <h1>Server-Setup</h1>
 </br>
-Atomatic Fresh Server Setup Script Installation steps on Ubuntu Connect to your server through ssh and copy and run the following command in the terminal
+Atomatic Fresh Server Setup Script Installation steps on Debian/Ubuntu VPS.
+Connect to your vps through ssh and copy and run the following command in the terminal.

 <b>Server Preparation</b>